powerdot/Minecraft-Server-Admin/README.md

 ```bash
 TypeError: dirent.isDirectory is not a function
 ```
-That's all about update your NodeJS version to latest.
+You should update NodeJS version to latest.

 There is how you can update it:
 ```bash